 When it comes to soft toys, we’ve got to start off with a classic teddy bear!
 This gorgeous bear by Lucy Pollack comes with bonus dungarees and winter accessories – making him the perfect partner for cold night cuddles!
 Click here for the free amigurumi teddy bear crochet pattern.

 Who doesn’t love a cute koala?
 This super-sweet design by Mariska Vos-Bolman (a.k.a.
 DIY Fluffies) is even decked out in a little pair of dungarees, complete with a little pocket for our cute Koala to store a tasty leafy snack!
 Click here for the Amigurumi Koala Crochet Pattern.

-Regular Simply Crochet designer Ilaria Caliri is in our opinion one of the best amigurumi designers out there!
+Regular Simply Crochet designer Ilaria Caliri is in our opinion one of the best amigurumi pattern designers out there!
 Her amigurumi animals always have that super-cute factor, and although amigurumi patterns are generally on the small scale, this adorable free amigurumi crochet pattern for Cory the giant bunny is a project you can really get your hooks stuck into

 We love super-star designer Twinkie Chan, who specialises in super fun and super kawaii crochet creations.
 Twinkie Chan has quite a few different cute food amigumi patterns available, but it’s her Amigurumi Pretzel Brooch Crochet Pattern that really has our mouths watering!